brunodrugowick/springboot-vue-axios-boilerplate/README.md

 - ... and Vue.js with Axios requesting additional data from a rest endpoint on the Spring Boot application.

 ## Try the latest version
-The latest stable version of this app is automatically deployed to [to be defined]().
+The latest stable version of this app is automatically deployed to [https://spring-vue-axios-boilerplate.herokuapp.com/](https://spring-vue-axios-boilerplate.herokuapp.com/).

 ## Running
 To run: